PR0CK0/ProvTracer/README.md

    1. Save context and proceed for a context-rich MLLM session (ideal)
    2. Skip context and proceed for a context-less MLLM session
    3. Record only for no MLLM involvement
+5. Once done with a session, check the ```procko.provtracer/outputs``` folder for your work session output content

 ## Setup
 * Clone the repo (or just download all the files)